The MEd(Sports Coaching) program has been designed for elite-level coaches and experienced elite athletes seeking to become coaches.

 Each unit consists of 24 contact hours.
-Four units of study (three of the core units and one elective) comprise the graduate certificate; completing two units of study from the electives' list as well as four core units constitutes a graduate diploma; and successfully completing one unit that may be chosen from any postgraduate program offered by the faculty, in addition to three elective units and four core units is required for the award of a Master of Education (Coach Education).
+Four units of study (three of the core units and one elective) comprise the graduate certificate; completing two units of study from the electives' list as well as four core units constitutes a graduate diploma; and successfully completing one unit that may be chosen from any postgraduate program offered by the faculty, in addition to three elective units and four core units is required for the award of a Master of Education (Sports Coaching).

 Core/elective units of study